Exploring Cosmos Staking: A Guide to Staking ATOM

 4. Monitor Your Staked ATOM

-Using the respective platform dashboards, you can quickly check your ATOM rewards and the performance of your chosen validator.
+Using the respective platform dashboards, you can quickly view your ATOM rewards and your chosen validator’s performance.

 Staking Optimization With Cosmos

-Staking your ATOM is just the first time.
+Staking your ATOM is just the first step.
 Cosmos also offers various ways to earn even more from your staked assets.

 The extra yield can make a big difference over time, and this potential should motivate you to explore staking optimization strategies.